All in all, I am quite pleased by the investment of time, energy, and money I made there at Alternative to Meds Center.

 Needless to say, my experience with Nina was transformative.
 With her I developed objectivity about internal tumult, acting as an observer to internal storms rather than associating with my symptomology.
 With her as my coach, I was able to identify illusory thinking and debunk it before it triggered addictive patterns.

 My time with Kimba was extremely precious.
 I’m not certain how Reiki works, but I know Kimba has elevated energy and infuses this in me in a way that heals those parts of me that are broken.
-More than anything, I used my time with her to discuss my emotional and psychological state, in particular my lucid dreams.
+More than anything, I used my time with her to discuss my emotional and psychological state, in particular, my lucid dreams.
 Through this time, I gained additional tools for internal awareness and balance.
 I felt that my time with her was so valuable that I booked additional sessions each with her each week so we could go out into nature and heal there.

-Marco taught me the elementary forms of Qi Kong.
+Marco taught me the elementary forms of Qi Gong.
 I came to him because of acute head pain, and he was very effective at reducing this.
-Picture a giant magnet moving over a cluttered work bench picking up metal shavings as it goes; just so, Marco would move his Qi over my body pulling the pain out through my feet and rebalancing my energy.
+Picture a giant magnet moving over a cluttered workbench picking up metal shavings as it goes; just so, Marco would move his Qi over my body pulling the pain out through my feet and rebalancing my energy.
 More importantly, however, I learned to redirect my focus out of my head and generate healthy Qi on my own.
 I continue to practice what he taught me each day.

 For the first time, I was open to yoga and to making the Four Agreements.
 During my last visit, I avoided both these classes.
 I simply was unwilling to surrender.
 This time, however, I came looking for tools and I was open to what Zac and Jill both had to offer.
 I thoroughly enjoyed the approach Zac used to teach yoga, which placed an emphasis on internal observation of discomfort.
 I also had a great experience in Jill’s class studying the Four Agreements; in particular, I was able to take inventory of the maddening voices of discord that mouth off in my mind.

 All in all, I am quite pleased by the investment of time, energy, and money I made there at Alternative to Meds Center.
-In fact, because of the overwhelming support and warmth I felt there, I have decided to move my family to Sedona to be a part of the Alternative to Meds Center community on an ongoing basis.
+In fact, because of the overwhelming support and warmth, I felt there, I have decided to move my family to Sedona to be a part of the Alternative to Meds Center community on an ongoing basis.

 I thank you and wish for your continued health and wellbeing.